Term of Award

 This study examined relationships between receipt of health information, body mass index (BMI), and dietary and physical activity behaviors in a sample of university students (n=1,799).
 A cross-sectional design assessed health-risk behaviors.
 Students were placed into dichotomous categories related to receipt of health information, then grouped by risk and non-risk for each dependent behavioral variable; descriptive statistics were then generated.
 Odds ratios assessed relationships between receipt of health information and activity, diet, and nutrition for normal-weight and overweight students; odds ratios also assessed associations between BMI and diet and activity behaviors.
 Post-hoc analyses were also conducted.
 Students who received health information were more likely to: attempt weight-loss; diet; exercise at recommended levels; and eat well.
 Normal-weight students behaved more optimally than overweight students after receiving health information.
 Health messages may provide limited benefits regarding health-promoting behaviors; information should be but one component of a comprehensive strategy to target high-risk students.

 Meadows, Julianne M., "Receipt of Health Information, Body Mass Index, And Physical Activity And Dietary Behaviors Among University Students" (2005).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 628.